Articles

 Grief Support Groups

-Grief support groups are an excellent way to meet other people who are going through a similar situation.
-Sometimes people feel embarrassed or think attending a support group will be too awkward.
-They may even be convinced no one could possibly understand the depths of their grief, but there are always others who will understand.
-When you attend a support group, not only will others understand what you are going through, you will learn new coping skills.
-Attending these meetings will give you the opportunity to share your feelings without judgement and hopefully help you recover from your loss.
+A grief support group can offer emotional support and connection from others who have experienced a loss, as well as validation and education about grief.
+Grief support groups are an excellent way to meet others who are going through a similar situation.
+Sometimes, people think attending a support group will be too awkward or embarrassing, and they may even be convinced that no one would understand the depths of their grief.
+It is important to remember that there are always others who will understand.
+When you attend a support group, not only will others understand what you are going through, but you will also learn new coping skills.
+Attending meetings will give you the opportunity to share your feelings without judgment and help you recover from your loss.

 • Give yourself time.
 Accept your feelings and know that grieving is a process.

 • Talk to others.
-Spend time with friends and family.
-Don’t isolate yourself.
+Spend time with friends and family; don’t isolate yourself.

 • Take care of yourself.
 Exercise regularly, eat well, and get enough sleep to stay healthy and energized.

 • Return to your hobbies.
-Resume activities that bring you joy or take up a new hobby that you always have wanted to try!
+Resume activities that bring you joy or take up a new hobby that you have always wanted to try!

 References: